xbello/cross_genes/README.md

 Samples
 =======

-Print a .tsv output with the variants in CASE1 that are unique to that file:
+Writes .tsv output with the variants in CASE1 that are unique to that file:

 ```
 python3 cross_genes.py test_files/CASE1.variants.tsv test_files/CASE2.variants.tsv --exclusion
 ```

-Print a .tsv output with the variants common to CASE1 and CASE2:
+Writes a .tsv output with the variants common to CASE1 and CASE2:

 ```
 python3 cross_genes.py test_files/CASE1.variants.tsv test_files/CASE2.variants.tsv
 ```

-Print a list with the genes common to all the gene_list files and three more lists with the genes common to each posible pair (combination) of files:
+Prints a list with the genes common to all the gene_list files and three more lists with the genes common to each posible pair (combination) of files:

 ```